-- 1 Tablespoon pure honey
+- 1 Tablespoon pure maple syrup

-- 1/2 cup almond milk (or your milk of choice)
+- ½ cup almond milk

-Combine all ingredients in a jar and place in the refrigerator overnight or for at least a few hours.
+- Combine all ingredients in a jar and place in the refrigerator overnight or for at least a few hours.

-Shake it all really well, and if all the liquid has been absorbed, feel free to add a splash or two of more milk so you can stir everything up.
+- Shake it all really well, and if all the liquid has been absorbed, feel free to add a splash or two of more milk so you can stir everything up.

-You can microwave it to warm everything up or just eat it cold.
+- You can microwave it to warm everything up or just eat it cold.